A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Human-robot communication

-Huang and Mutlu \citep{Huang2016} showed that, when the robot uses the human gaze direction to anticipate explicit commands and act accordingly, the task is better performed and the robot is perceived as more aware of the interaction.
-Iwasaki \textit{et al.} \citep{Iwasaki2019} observed that a robot recognizing and responding to people's behaviors encourages them to interact with it.
+Using their model for bidirectional gaze in human and virtual agent interactions, Andrist \emph{et al}. \citep{Andrist2017} observed improved task performance when the virtual agent both produced gaze and responded to human gaze.
+Participants also perceived the virtual agent as more expressive and with greater cognitive abilities when it produced gaze, and more competent when produced and responded to it.
+In Buschmeier and Kopp's work \citep{Buschmeier2018}, an attentive speaker agent, which estimated the human mental states during the interaction and adapted its behaviour, received more feedback signals from the human and was perceived as an attentive agent by them.
+Iwasaki \textit{et al.} \citep{Iwasaki2019} observed that a robot recognising and responding to people's behaviours encourages them to interact with it.
 Che \textit{et al.} \citep{Che2020} studied the communication effects when the navigation of one agent affects the navigation of another (\textit{i.e.}, social navigation).
 Their experiment showed that when the robot communicated its intention explicitly and implicitly and predicted human movements, participants navigated more efficiently and it increased their trust and understanding of the robot, compared to when the robot predicted movements and communicated only explicitly, and when the robot executed only collision avoidance without prediction.
+Zhang \textit{et al.} \citep{Zhang2025} showed that team performance, trust, and anthropomorphism perceived by the human are improved when the robot is able to understand implicit information conveyed by indirect speech acts.
+The authors also highlight that this capability can affect differently depending on the context, and therefore it should be used carefully.
+Six \textit{et al.} \citep{Six2025} evaluated the use of animation features in virtual agents in brief cognitive behavioural therapy based mental health apps.
+In this context, their results suggest that a virtual agent with body movements and facial expressions can improve user experience, in contrast to a static one with blank facial expression.

 It is also important to investigate how to use each available communication modality.
 The way the robot communicates (\textit{e.g.}, how it speaks and engages in touch interactions, and where it directs its gaze \citep{Takayama2009,Fiore2013,Hirano2018,Agrigoroaie2020,Belkaid2021}) must be carefully adjusted and can be influenced by the application context and the general profile of people interacting with the robot.
 Aspects such as the effects of robot's conveyed mood, transparency, planning for communication, ethical concerns, and influence of people's gender, age, culture, familiarity with robots, and other factors are also concerns of HRI studies \citep{Gockley2006,Guznov2019,Unhelkar2017,VanMaris2020,Rau2009}.